 Once you pass your written knowledge test, you will receive a commercial learner’s permit (CLP), which can be used to practice driving a commercial motor vehicle with one of our CDL instructors.
 The CDL permit is valid for 180 days to a year.

 Now is the time to receive one-on-one CDL training with CNS Driver Training Center and get your CDL license.
-You can save money by avoiding expensive schools and choosing a quality tutor-styled training.
+You can save money by avoiding other expensive CDL schools and choose our quality 1-on-1 style CDL training with your own personal CDL instructor.
 Many are choosing this route and will even choose out-of-state CDL training because the price difference is so drastic, even when factoring in travel costs.

 Pre-Startup Planning for you Amazon Trucking Business